College of Science Advisory Council

 Nelson Claytor, Ph.D. – Dr. Claytor received a B.A. in Physics from the University of California at Berkley in 1987; an M.A. from the University of Pennsylvania; and a Ph.D. from the University of Notre Dame in 1993.
 He is President of Fresnel Technologies, a manufacturer of molded plastic lenses and related optical components.
 He established the Richard N. Claytor Distinguished Professorship in Optics to honor his father, who founded Fresnel Technologies.
 A longtime member of the COS Advisory Council, Dr. Claytor is also an instructor and enthusiast at Motor Sports Ranch in Cresson, Texas.

-Belinda Gist, Ph.D. – Dr. Gist received her B.S. in Environmental and Forest Biology from the State University of New York, College of Environmental Science and Technology, in 1993.
-She received her Ph.D. in Biology from the State University of New York Upstate Medical University in 1998.
-She is currently Director of Medical Excellence for EMD Serono, a biotechnology company that develops therapies for specialty-care conditions, like multiple sclerosis, infertility and cancer.
-Previous employers include Genzyme, where she was Director of MSL Training; and Biogen Idec, where she held the positions of Director of Medical Education and Grants, Senior Manager, Associate Director, Medical Education and Grants, and Medical Education and Training.
-She is a member of the Arlington Sunrise Rotary Club.
+Belinda Gist, Ph.D. – Dr. Gist received her B.S. in Environmental and Forest Biology from the State University of New York, College of Environmental Science and Technology.
+She received her Ph.D. in Biology from the State University of New York Upstate Medical University.
+She is currently Director of Medical Affairs for Kite Pharma.
+Previous employers include EMD Serrano (Director of Medical Education), Genzyme (Director of MSL Training) and Biogen Idec where she held the positions of Director of Medical Education and Grants; Senior Manager, Associate Director, Medical Education and Grants, and Medical Education and Training.
+She is a member of the Arlington Sunrise Rotary Club and Theatre Arlington.

 Lekha Gopalakrishnan, Ph.D., J.D. – Dr. Gopalakrishnan received a B.Sc. in Nutrition and Dietetics from the University of Madras and an M.S. in Chemistry from UTA in 1990.
 Additionally, she received a Ph.D. in Cell and Molecular Biology from Northwestern University in 1995 and a J.D. from UT Austin in 2000.
 She is currently a shareholder at Winsted PC in the Intellectual Property Group.
 Previously, she was employed as an attorney at the firms of Morgan, Lewis & Bockius, LLP and Jenkens & Gilchrist.
 She is a member of the American Bar Association, Dallas Bar Association and the Indian Bar Association.
 She was College of Science Fall Commencement guest speaker in December 2014 and served as an Alumni Mentor during Science Week in 2017.